LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-19-rustlings-quiz.md

 ---

 Finally the last topic of the [Rustlings]!<br>
-I honestly didn't thought writing solutions would take this long.
-But finally I've made it!
+I honestly didn't think writing solutions would take this long.
+But finally, I've made it!

 Kudos to me!